skayhan13/Web-Design-Challenge/README.md

 # Web-Design-Challenge

+## The live link to access the html website created is: https://skayhan13.github.io/Web-Design-Challenge/

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.

+### Directory Structure

+* The "Assets" folder contains the "styles.css" file that defines formatting for the entire webpage.
+CSS stands for cascading style sheet, which allows styles to carry over to with this one line of code: <link rel="stylesheet" href="Assets/styles.css"> If a css file did not exist, one would have manually set all styles (hard-code) in line, which is not preferred.

+* The "Images" folder contains the .pngs for all the images seen on the webpage.

+* The _congig.yml was generated once I selected a theme for my github.io page.

+* *.html files contain html code for each page of the website.

+* csv_to_html.ipynb contains the code to convert a dataframe to html.
+This html dataframe can be viewed on the data.html page.

+* cities_data.csv is the data responsible for populating the dataframe in the Jupyter Notebook.

 ### Before You Begin